What Shareholders Need to Know About Cap Tables: Guide

 Yes, a shareholder can access the company’s cap table at any time.
 A Cap table is created to help shareholders understand their position and maintain it for future investment.
 In addition, there is no legal requirement that states the cap table must be kept confidential.

 Therefore, even though anyone can access a cap table, it is a best practice that shareholders should refer to their company’s legal counsel before sharing their cap table with others.
-Moving on to “how to maintain cap table?”
+Moving on to “how to maintain a cap table?”

 How to maintain a cap table?